-- 1) Call Code Grey. - 2) Direct Maintenance to turn off water supply at main valve and shut off electricity to affected parts of the building. - Main valve location: Sprinkler Room at front entrance - Electricity shut off location: Main electric room basement - 3) Notify support services office. - 4) Contact a plumber. - a.
+- 1) Call Code Grey. - 2) Direct Maintenance to turn off water supply at main valve and shut off electricity to affected parts of the building. - Main valve location: Boiler Room in the Basement - Electricity shut off location: Electrical Room in the Basement - 3) Notify support services office. - 4) Contact a plumber. - a.
 Plumber: Royal Plumbing - b.
-Plumber Contact Info.: 416-537-0038 - 5) Direct Maintenance to turn on faucets and flush toilets to drain pipes and relieve pressure. - 6) Implement emergency water rations for residents as required (i.e. boil water advisory). - 7) Manage any relocation of residents as required whose rooms may have been affected. - 8) Remove electronics, furnishings, equipment, files, etc. in danger of water damage. - 9) Contact regional Building Services support for remedy of any water damage/services required to be engaged with external provider. - 10) Determine whether to initiate partial or full Code Green evacuation.
+Plumber Contact Info.: (416) 537-0038 or (416) 881-4308 (Mitch) - 5) Direct Maintenance to turn on faucets and flush toilets to drain pipes and relieve pressure. - 6) Implement emergency water rations for residents as required (i.e. boil water advisory). - 7) Manage any relocation of residents as required whose rooms may have been affected. - 8) Remove electronics, furnishings, equipment, files, etc. in danger of water damage. - 9) Contact regional Building Services support for remedy of any water damage/services required to be engaged with external provider.

+10) Determine whether to initiate partial or full Code Green evacuation.